tylerpearson/serverless-election-aws/README.md

 The DynamoDB tables exist in each region and use [Global Tables](https://aws.amazon.com/dynamodb/global-tables/) to keep data in sync between regions.
 Auto-scaling is enabled to better handle fluctuations of reads and writes to each table.

-Logs are sent to Cloudwatch and can act as an audit trail of the votes that have been cast.
+Logs are sent to CloudWatch and can act as an audit trail of the votes that have been cast.

-The primary AWS services used in this setup are Lambda, API Gateway, Route 53, DynamoDB, S3, Cloudfront, Cloudwatch, KMS, and SQS.
+The primary AWS services used in this setup are Lambda, API Gateway, Route 53, DynamoDB, S3, CloudFront, CloudWatch, KMS, and SQS.

-The Terraform templates and code used is at [github.com/tylerpearson/election-on-aws](https://github.com/tylerpearson/election-on-aws).
+The Terraform templates and code used is at [github.com/tylerpearson/serverless-election-aws](https://github.com/tylerpearson/serverless-election-aws).

-## Election Day simulation

-The `scripts` directory contains

 ## Blog post

 A more in-depth writeup on how it all works is coming soon.

-## Website

-A static website hosted on S3 with a simple example UI of how voters interact with the API is located at https://election.tylerpearson.cloud.

-A JSON API endpoint with real-time results is located at https://api.election.tylerpearson.cloud/votes.

 ## Architecture diagram